 - Please understand your tour may be interrupted.
 Fire stations must remain “in-service” during the tour and the firefighters may need to respond to emergencies.
 If they do, it will be necessary for the tour to end and your group to exit the station.
 If your tour is interrupted by an emergency call, you will be given the opportunity to reschedule your visit.

-- If firefighters are not at the stations when your group arrives, they are out on an emergency call.
+- If firefighters are not at the station when your group arrives, they are out on an emergency call.
 We recommend you wait 15 minutes for their return.
 If they do not return in that time, it will be necessary to reschedule your tour.

 - You are welcome to tour a fire station but may not hold parties at the facility.
 Please do not bring food or drinks into the fire station during tours.